-(SA) That in federal and state trip intercept programs, lobster be made a priority species for size monitoring Motion carried with no opposition
+(SA) That in federal and state trip intercept programs, lobster be made a priority species for size monitoring

-(GC) That in federal and state trip intercept programs, lobster be made a priority species for size monitoring Motion carried with no opposition
+(GC) That in federal and state trip intercept programs, lobster be made a priority species for size monitoring

 The APs would like the fishery to be monitored and that there be a response triggered if the fishery falls below a certain threshold.
 This threshold trigger should include two consecutive years, as one year may yield a low threshold because of hurricanes or other abnormal events.
 Discussion of what the threshold should be had different alternatives one of which was the mean of the total landings from last ten years minus the standard deviation.
 The APs made the following motions: